Lunedor/The_Writer/README.md

 Open your web browser and navigate to http://localhost:5000

-Or you can download .exe file from release and start to app without needing installation.
+*Or you can download .exe file of [alpha release](https://github.com/Lunedor/The_Writer/releases/tag/Alpha) and start to app without needing installation.*

 ## Keyboard Shortcut List